This information explains how having a mutation in the GREM1 gene may affect you and your family.

 In this resource, the word “family” means family members related to you by blood.
 They are not related to you through marriage or adoption.

-What’s my risk for cancer if I have a GREM1 mutation?
+What is my cancer risk if I have a GREM1 mutation?

 If you have a mutation in the GREM1 gene, this means you have a condition called Hereditary Mixed Polyposis syndrome (HMPS).
 HMPS increases your risk for different types of polyps (growths of tissue) in your colon and rectum.
 These polyps can lead to an increased risk for colorectal (colon and rectal) cancer.